This guide contains instructions for when and how to generate a changelog entry file, as well as information and history about our changelog process.

-- Any user-facing change should have a changelog entry.
+- Any user-facing change must have a changelog entry.
 Example: "GitLab now uses system fonts for all text."

-- A fix for a regression introduced and then fixed in the same release (i.e., fixing a bug introduced during a monthly release candidate) should not have a changelog entry.
+- A fix for a regression introduced and then fixed in the same release (such as fixing a bug introduced during a monthly release candidate) should not have a changelog entry.

-- Any developer-facing change (e.g., refactoring, technical debt remediation, test suite changes) should not have a changelog entry.
+- Any developer-facing change (such as refactoring, technical debt remediation, or test suite changes) should not have a changelog entry.
 Example: "Reduce database records created during Cycle Analytics model spec."

-- Performance improvements should have a changelog entry.
+- Any experiment changes should not have a changelog entry.

 Writing good changelog entries